ubcesports/lounge-hub/guide/guide.md

 - If a user has a tier 1 membership, the Lounge App will warn you if they are signing in more than once a day.
 It is up to your discretion if you allow them to continue or not.
 - If they are not a UBC student and do not have a student id, enter `11111111` for the student number.
-- You don't have to select any of the dropdowns for the game.
+- If the game you want to select is not in the dropdown, you can enter a new game's name in.

 ## User Sign Up